 The NEB previously approved Enbridge’s standalone application for the reversal of the section known as Line 9A, from Sarnia, Ont., to North Westover, Ont., in July 2012.
 Project work was completed in November 2013, and that section of Line 9 is now flowing in a reversed direction.

 Enbridge filed a project application with the NEB for the section known as Line 9B in November 2012, proposing at the same time to expand the capacity of Line 9 from 240,000 bpd to 300,000 bpd.
-The NEB gave approved the Line 9B Reversal and Line 9 Capacity Expansion Project on March 6, 2014.
+The NEB gave approved the Line 9B Reversal and Line 9 Capacity Expansion Project, with conditions, on March 6, 2014.

 Click here for a more thorough description of Enbridge's dedication to pipeline safety, including the areas of monitoring, prevention, and emergency response.